Multi-height distribution of rational points of split toric stacks: Introduction

 \subsection{Terminology}

-We begin by recalling the hypotheses of \cite{darda2024batyrevmanin} on the Deligne-Mumford stacks we should work with:
+We begin by recalling the hypotheses of \cite{darda2024batyrevmanin} on the Deligne-Mumford stacks we shall work with:

-\begin{definition} A \textit{nice stack} is a Deligne-Mumford stack $X$ over a field $\K$ satisfying the following conditions: \begin{enumerate} \item $X$ is separated, geometrically irreducible and smooth over $\K$, \item the coarse moduli space of $X$, denoted $X^{\coarse}$, is a projective $\K$-scheme, \item $X$ is not isomorphic to $\Spec(\K)$. \end{enumerate} If $\K$ is a number field, we shall also assume that we have a proper, normal model $\stackX$ of $X$ over $\sheafO_S$ the ring of $S$-integers of $\K$ with $S$ a finite set of finite places of $\K$ such that the diagonal is finite and $\stackX$ is almost a tame stack.
-By almost a tame stack the author means that there exists $S'$ a finite set of $M^0_{\K}$ which contains $S$ such that for any geometric point $P$ of $\stackX_{\sheafO_{S'}}(k)$, with $k$ algebraically closed, $\car(k)$ does not divide the cardinality of $\Aut_k(P)$. \end{definition}
+\begin{definition} A \textit{nice stack} is a Deligne-Mumford stack $X$ over a field $\K$ satisfying the following conditions: \begin{enumerate} \item $X$ is separated, geometrically irreducible and smooth over $\K$, \item the coarse moduli space of $X$, denoted $X^{\coarse}$, is a projective $\K$-scheme, \item $X$ is not isomorphic to $\Spec(\K)$. \end{enumerate} If $\K$ is a number field, we shall also assume that we have a proper, normal model $\stackX$ of $X$ over $\sheafO_S$ the ring of $S$-integers of $\K$ with $S$ a finite set of finite places of $\K$, which is an algebraic stack, such that the diagonal is finite and $\stackX$ is almost a tame stack.
+By almost a tame stack the author means that there exists $S'$ a finite set of $M^0_{\K}$ which contains $S$ such that $\stackX_{\sheafO_S'}$ is a DM stack and for any geometric point $P$ of $\stackX_{\sheafO_{S'}}(k)$, with $k$ algebraically closed, $\car(k)$ does not divide the cardinality of $\Aut_k(P)$. \end{definition}

 The classifying stack $B G$ where $G$ is a finite étale group scheme and proper toric stacks are examples of nice stacks, with a natural model defined over $\sheafO_K$.

 \begin{Notations} If $X$ is a Deligne-Mumford stack and $S$ is a scheme, we shall denote by $X[S]$ the groupoid of its $S$-points and by $X(S)$ the set obtained when we quotient by the isomorphism relation.